wazo-platform/wazo-doc/source/administration/hardware/echo_canceller.rst

 Use the Hardware Echo-canceller for DTMF detection
 --------------------------------------------------

-If you have an hardware echo-canceller it can be used to detect the DTMF.
+If you have an hardware echo-canceller you *may* want to use it to detect the DTMF signal (instead of asterisk).

 #.
 Create the file :file:`/etc/modprobe.d/xivo-hwec-dtmf.conf`::